Rafid-Ben/rafid-ben.github.io/content/publication/jpp2024/index.md

 ---
-title: 'Molecular dynamics studies of ionic liquid-surface interactions for electrospray thrusters'
+title: 'Investigating the Chemical Stability of Electrospray Plumes During Particle Collisions'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here